 Millions of Users Compromised on Instagram

-All affected users should have been notified by Facebook, but despite the apparent lack of malicious activity, the full impact of the vulnerability may not yet be known.
+All affected users should have been notified by Facebook, but despite the apparent lack of malicious activity, the full impact of any vulnerability may not always be known.
 With no indication of who might have had access to the passwords or how the data might be exploited, it’s possible information associated with the accounts could have been compromised.

 Canva Design Tool Attacked and Breached

-The hacker claims to have stolen data on 932 million users from 44 sites across the web, including Canva which closed its database server after detecting the breach in mid-May, but it was too late to prevent 139 million records from being compromised.
+The hacker claimed to have stolen data on 932 million users from 44 sites across the web, including Canva which closed its database server after detecting the breach in mid-May 2019, but it was too late to prevent 139 million records from being compromised.
 Seventy-eight million of the affected users sign into Canva through Google accounts, which could put additional information outside of the design platform at risk.

 Canva assures its users no login credentials were compromised because all passwords for the site and third-party login options are encrypted and impossible to decode.
-However, it still advises users to change passwords for Canva accounts as a precaution.
+However, it continued to advise users to change passwords for Canva accounts as a precaution.

 How Should Users Respond?

 The smartest thing for individuals to do after a data breach is to change passwords for the affected sites and any sites where the same email address and password combination are used.
 Those signing in through a third party, such as Google, may also want to consider updating those passwords, as well.
-Even though affected users in the Instagram breach should have received notification and Canva is adamant no login information was revealed, a password reset is always a good precautionary measure following data compromise.
+Even though affected users receive notification from companies that experience a data breach, a password reset is always a good precautionary measure following data compromise.

 How Should Businesses Respond?